Foglight/WCF-Demo/README.md

 2,Menu of scatter chart: Homes -> Scatter - View Selection Grid Layout

 3,Menu of tree map: Homes -> Tree Map With Datastore Space Data

+You can package the cartridge use build command by yourself, or you can get the packaged cartridge from "Packaged Cartridges" folder directly.